casics/spiral/README.md

 ✺ Installation instructions
 ---------------------------

-### ⓵&nbsp;&nbsp; _Install dependencies_
+### ⓵&nbsp;&nbsp; _Check and install dependencies_

 Spiral uses a number of Python modules that may or may not be installed in your Python environment.
-You will need to install them separately:
+Depending on the approach you use to install Spiral, you may or may not need to install them separately:

 * [NLTK](https://www.nltk.org/install.html), particularly `nltk_words` and `ntlk_wordnet` from the `nltk.corpus` module and the `nltk.stem` module.
 * [plac](https://pypi.python.org/pypi/plac), a command line arguments parser.